-"Life may not be the party we hoped for,
+"Life may not be the party we hoped for, but while we're here we should dance." ~Author Unknown~ |

 I used to be fabulous.
 I used to be ballsy, and fun and outgoing, and well, just plain fabulous.
 Anything I wore I made look even more stunning.
 Anyone I met was intrigued by me.
 All of the lounges and pubs and clubs and bars I went to were the best.